This is the multi-page printable view of this section. Click here to print.

 2. Click the Link Issue button.

 3. Enter valid values in the JIRA fields displayed.
-Some fields are automatically filled with a default value that can be modified.

 4. Click Create Issue.
 A confirmation message will be displayed.